christophhart/hise_documentation/Scripting.md

 ### Console

 The most important tool for debugging is the console.
-(The 'DBG' button on the right panel).
+(The `DBG` button on the right panel).
 It prints out run time error exceptions (if you eg. call a non existent API method it will complain during callback execution and not during compilation time) and your custom messages using `Console.print("string")`.

 ### Live variable watching

-Inspect all variables and their current value by clicking on the `DBG` button on the script processor (the panel with the '{...}` symbol should pop up and show a table with all variables.
+Inspect all variables and their current value by clicking on the `DBG` button on the script processor (the panel with the `{...}` symbol should pop up and show a table with all variables.
 This works for every variable declared in the root namespace (= in the onInit callback) as well as for global variables.
 They are updated once a second and if the value changes, they will blink red to indicate the change.

 You can of course add some console message printing code, but this is a neater way of checking if the script works as it is supposed to.